wp-plugins/enhanced-tooltipglossary/readme.txt

 5. Glossary setting page in Admin

 == Changelog ==
+= 2.6.3 =
+* Fixed the bug with Permalinks not being changed on Settings save

 = 2.6.2 =
-* Fixed the bug which disabled the Woocommerce/Amazon support after save
+* Fixed the bug which disabled the Woocommerce support after save
 * Fixed saving the settings

 = 2.6.1 =